Meryans

-The Meryans, also Merya (Russian: меря) were an ancient Finnic people that lived in the Upper Volga region.
+The Meryans (меряне) or Merya people (меря) were an ancient Finnic people that lived in the Upper Volga region.
 The Primary Chronicle places them around the Nero and Pleshcheyevo lakes.
-They were assimilated to Russians around the 13th century.
+They were assimilated by the Russians by the 17th century, but there has been a modern revival of Meryan culture and language, termed Meryan ethnofuturism.

 History

 Jordanes mentioned "Merens" as a nation paying tribute to the Gothic ruler Ermanarich.
 According to the Primary Chronicle, the Varangians also forced the Meryans to pay tribute.
 This event is dated to 859, although the chronology is not reliable.
 Oleg of Novgorod forced the Meryans to take part in his 882 campaigns against Smolensk and Kiev.
 They are also mentioned as the participants of Oleg's campaign against Constantinople in 907.

 Merya began to be assimilated by East Slavs when their territory became incorporated into Kievan Rus' in the 10th century.
-Their assimilation in the Upper Volga region seems to have been complete by the 13th century.
 The Life of Abraham of Galich claims that, when arriving to the Lake Galich in the 14th century, he found there some "pagan people called Merya".